SMILE: Discriminating milli-lens systems in a VLBI pilot project: Discussion

 For this source (Fig.~\ref{fig:J0052}) we found an optical counterpart with 22.3 r-band magnitude in SDSS classified as a galaxy with photometric redshift of $z=0.43\,{\pm}\,0.04$.
-That means the linear distance between components A and B is $\sim$49\,pc.
+That means the linear distance between components A and B is $\sim$\,49\,pc.
 The spectra are notably different, with component B having a much flatter (or even inverted) spectrum compared to component A. This trend continues for the spectrum between 5 and 22\,GHz, although the difference is not as prominent.
-The source was discarded as a gravitational lens system because of the spectra, but also because of the too large FR variations of 0.87 compared to the combined error of 0.81 at C-band, and the high SBR of 6.44 observed at K-band.
+The source was discarded as a gravitational lens system because of the spectra, but also because of the too-large FR variations of 0.87 compared to the combined error of 0.81 at C-band, and the high SBR of 6.44 observed at K-band.
 The morphology also does not support the lensing scenario, since component A shows some elongated emission towards component B. For all frequencies and epochs, the variability is maximally about 20\,\%/yr.
-The source might still classify as CSO, since for a core-jet system, the brighter component would be expected to be the flat-spectrum core, and more variability is expected.
-The component separation of $\sim$49\,pc also fits into the CSO scenario.
+The source might still classify as a CSO since for a core-jet system, the brighter component would be expected to be the flat-spectrum core and more variability is expected.
+The component separation of $\sim$\,49\,pc also fits into the CSO scenario.

-\subsection{J0118+3810 (0115+379)}
+\subsubsection{J0118+3810 (0115+379)}

 The source (Fig.~\ref{fig:J0118}) is unclassified in the literature.
-There is an optical counterpart with r=27.3\,mag from the Blazar Radio and Optical Survey (BROS) catalog \citep{2020ApJ...901....3I} (BROS J0118.1+3810), but no available redshift.
-The two steep-spectrum components, as well as the lack of proper motion and variability (${\sim}1(1+z)$\,\%/yr) over 4 years, strongly suggests the source to be a CSO.
+There is an optical counterpart with $r=27.3$\,mag from the Blazar Radio and Optical Survey (BROS) catalogue \citep[BROS J0118.1+3810;][]{2020ApJ...901....3I}, but no available redshift.
+The two steep-spectrum components, as well as the lack of proper motion and variability (${\sim}\,1(1+z)$\,\%/yr) over 4 years, strongly suggest the source to be a CSO.
 It was ultimately rejected as milli-lens candidate because of the SBR being above the threshold of $4$ within the uncertainties for all epochs.

-\subsection{J0132+5211 (0129+519)}
+\subsubsection{J0132+5211 (0129+519)}